RishabSwift/Falcon/README.md

 # Installation
 Falcon is available on the <a href="https://chrome.google.com/webstore/detail/falcon/cgmgdjmahmpdflojkflmlockjeagenmf">Chrome Web Store</a> for easy install.

-You can also install it manually as well.

 Before you can install it manually, ensure you have <a href="https://docs.npmjs.com/downloading-and-installing-node-js-and-npm">node.js and NPM</a> installed.
+Once you've got it, you're ready to begin!

 1. Clone or download this project as a Zip file, and extract it
 2. In the base directory, run `npm run dev`.
 You should see a new folder called `dist` with a folder called `chrome` inside it